xcat2/goconserver/README.md

   the session node.

 - client part: `congo`, a command line tool to define session or connect to the session.
-Multiple client session could be shared.
+Multiple client sessions could be shared.

 ## Setup

 ### Requirement

 Currently, this tool is in the development stage, there is no binary release.
-Please setup golang SDK, GOPATH environment and glide at first.
+Please setup golang SDK, GOPATH environment variable and glide tool at first.

 ### Build and installation